 - Guided Reading can sometimes be a jumble, so make your plan in advance.
 Here is a great method for organizing your guided reading block.

 - A back to school checklist is a must for an organized and successful school year.
-This classroom prep checklist will ensure everything gets done for the start of the school year.
+For example, this classroom prep checklist will ensure everything gets done for the start of the school year.

 - Too much clutter in the classroom?
-Fix it with a little bit of organization!
+Well, fix it with a little bit of organization!
 This back to school teacher toolbox will make clutter a thing of the past.

 - Post-its are a staple item in any classroom.
 Combine post-its with classroom organization with this free back to school printable.
 Use it to plan lessons, homework assignments and more.

 - Need books?
 Fill your shelves with these ideas, and learn more about how to organize your bookshelves.

 - Make the classroom library a goal this year.
 As inspiration, look at this classroom library checkout system that includes snapping a photo to help keep any classroom library in tip-top shape.